 (i) An initial question concerns the potential difference between earlier cases of high and low loci, which could be iconically modulated (Schlenker et al. 2013, Schlenker 2014), and instances of Locative Shift.
-It is not clear to us that there is a difference: once it has been established that a locative locus denoting a situation s may do double duty as denoting a situation stage of individual i, i_at_s, it might be possible to extend this mechanism to cases in which the position of the individual i is identified with the spatial position of his head or of the upper part of his body.
-For this to be possible, it is essential that Locative Shift can apply even in the absence of an explicitly introduced locative locus; but we saw examples of precisely this in ASL.39 In a special case, this mechanism could give rise to the appearance of high and low loci discussed in the literature, including ones that are highly iconic (e.g. 'high' loci realized very low because the relevant individual is tall but is upside down).40 Still, this theoretical direction will have to be developed and tested further in future research.
+It is not clear to us that there is a difference: once it has been established that a locative locus denoting a situation s may also be used to denote a situation stage of individual i, i_at_s, it might be possible to extend this mechanism to cases in which the position of the individual i is identified with the spatial position of his head or of the upper part of his body.
+For this to be possible, it is essential that Locative Shift can apply even in the absence of an explicitly introduced locative locus; but we saw examples of precisely this in ASL.41 In a special case, this mechanism could give rise to the appearance of high and low loci discussed in the literature, including ones that are highly iconic (e.g. 'high' loci realized very low because the relevant individual is tall but is upside down).42 Still, this theoretical direction will have to be developed and tested further in future research.

 (ii) Another question is how one should think of locative specifications of loci.
 There are at least three ways to go.
-First, they could have the same status as phi-features; if so, one would expect that they give rise to agreement phenomena.
+First, they could have the same status as phi-features; if so, they are expected to give rise to agreement phenomena.
 Second, they might be non-featural lexical material.
 Third, they might be thought of as gestures that are incorporated into some grammatical signs.

 The first two possibilities are self-explanatory (the difference between them is that featural but not non-featural elements can be expected to give rise to agreement phenomena).
 The third possibility was discussed in a different context by Aristodemo 2017 in connection with the adjective FULL in Italian Sign Language (LIS).
 Aristodemo noticed that this adjective is realized with an iconic element that modifies its contribution, yielding a meaning akin to 'completely full'.
-She argued that this contribution is comparable to that of some co-speech gestures e.g. in Italian.
-Both types of cases, non-trivial patterns of projection were obtained (within the 'cosuppositional' analysis of co-speech gestures in Schlenker, to appear d).
+She argued that this contribution is comparable to that of some co-speech gestures, e.g. in Italian.
+In both types of cases, non-trivial patterns of projection were obtained (within the 'cosuppositional' analysis of co-speech gestures in Schlenker, to appear d).
 And in both cases, the iconic component could be freely disregarded under ellipsis, a behavior that was argued to hold of co-speech gestures in general in Schlenker 2015b, to appear d.
 Thus one could in principle propose a similar analysis with a sign-cum-gesture in the case of locative-shifted loci.

 The choice will depend on generalizations about ellipsis in general, and about the behavior of locative specifications under ellipsis.
-In spoken language, it is relatively uncontroversial that (a) cospeech gestures can be ignored under ellipsis (e.g. Schlenker 2015b); (b) non-gestural material can only be ignored under restricted conditions - possibly only featural material can be ignored, and possibly only under agreement.
-If it turns out that locative specifications can be ignored without restriction, we might have an argument for treating them as incorporated gestures.
-If they can only be
+In spoken language, it is relatively uncontroversial that (a) cospeech gestures can be ignored under ellipsis (e.g. Schlenker 2015b, to appear e); (b) non-gestural

-39 As noted in Section 3.5.3, in order to handle high and low loci as instances of Locative Shift, we also needed the auxiliary assumption that a situation stage of an individual may be considered as high or low if the upper part of that individual's body is high or low.
+41 As noted in Section 3.5.3, in order to handle high and low loci as instances of Locative Shift, we also needed the auxiliary assumption that a situation stage of an individual may be considered as high or low if the upper part of that individual's body is high or low.